GroupOn customers please call for reservations. Thank You !

 A type of wine that incorporates some of the color from the grapes skin, but not enough to qualify it as a red wine.
 It may be the oldest known type of wine, as it is the most straightforward to make with the skin contact method.
 The pink color can range from a pale "onion-skin" orange to a vivid near-purple, depending on the varietals used and wine-making techniques.

-A nice dry rose, not very sweet.
+A nice dry rose, not sweet.
+Very French!

 A green-skinned grape variety that originates from the Bordeaux region of France.
 The grape most likely gets its name from the French words sauvage ("wild") and blanc ("white") due to its early origins as an indigenous grape in South West France.